jobrouter/typo3-connector/Documentation/usage.rst

 -------

 Name
    Use a name you recognise.
-This can be the name of the JobRouter system or the purpose for which it is used.
+This can be the name of the JobRouter® system or the purpose for which it is used.
 It is only descriptive.

 Handle
    Enter a unique short handle.
 It can be used to create a connection independently of the internal uid.

 Base URL
-   The base URL of the JobRouter system.
+   The base URL of the JobRouter® system.

    .. caution::

-      The JobRouter system should be accessible only over TLS (https), so that the credentials are transmitted encrypted.
+      The JobRouter® system should be accessible only over TLS (https), so that the credentials are transmitted encrypted.

 Username